syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Getting-Started.md

 * Syncfusion.PivotAnalysis.Windows.dll
 * Syncfusion.Shared.Base.dll

-3.Then initialize the PivotGrid control by creating an instance and add it to the form using the code specified below.
+3.Then initialize the pivot grid control by creating an instance and add it to the form using the code specified below.

 {% tabs %}

 {% highlight c# %}

-//Initialize a new PivotGrid.
+//Initialize a new pivot grid.
 Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl pivotGridControl1 = new Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl();

-// Add required size for the PivotGrid control pivotGridControl1.Size = new System.Drawing.Size(344, 250);
+// Add required size for the pivot grid control pivotGridControl1.Size = new System.Drawing.Size(344, 250);

-// Add the PivotGrid control to the parent control. this.Controls.Add(pivotGridControl1);
+// Add the pivot grid control to the parent control. this.Controls.Add(pivotGridControl1);

 {% endhighlight %}

 {% highlight vb %}

-'Initialize a new PivotGrid.
+'Initialize a new pivot grid.
 Dim pivotGridControl1 As New Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl()

-' Add required size for the PivotGrid control pivotGridControl1.Size = New System.Drawing.Size(344, 250)
+' Add required size for the pivot grid control pivotGridControl1.Size = New System.Drawing.Size(344, 250)

-' Add the PivotGrid control to the parent control.
+' Add the pivot grid control to the parent control.
 Me.Controls.Add(pivotGridControl1)

 {% endhighlight %}